How to Get Rid of Forehead Wrinkles, According to a DermatologistJanuary 03, 2022

-In addition to daily sunscreen use, consider incorporating retinol into your routine to help smooth the look of your forehead lines.
-“Retinol, the active form of vitamin A in the body, and especially retinoic acid work to increase cell turnover and improve discoloration and target wrinkles,” says board-certified dermatologist, and Skincare.com consultant, Dr. Dendy Engelman.
+In addition to daily sunscreen use, consider incorporating retinol into your routine to help reduce the look of forehead lines.
+“Retinol, the active form of vitamin A, works to increase cell turnover and improve discoloration and target wrinkles,” says Dr. Engelman.
 “By replenishing the skin with vitamin A, lines can be minimized.”
+Because retinol can make skin more photosensitive, it's important to apply retinol products at night and remain extra vigilant about SPF use during the day.

-The more experienced retinol users can benefit from using SkinCeuticals Retinol 1.0, a maximum-strength refining night cream with 1 percent pure retinol.
-This is a big concentration of retinol, so if it’s your first time using the ingredient, opt for the brand’s Retinol 0.3 or 0.5 first to build up your skin’s tolerance.
+More experienced retinol users can benefit from using SkinCeuticals Retinol 1.0, a refining night cream with 1% pure retinol.
+It’s a high concentration of retinol, so if it’s your first time using the ingredient, opt for the brand’s Retinol 0.3 or 0.5 first to build up your skin’s tolerance.